Poetry from the Trenches

 Introduction to the Activity

-Students will now view, as a whole class, some examples of poetry written in WWI.
+As a class, students will view some examples of poetry written in WWI.
 Teacher can choose which examples to show:

-Students can answer some questions on the poetry, to understand its purpose, before writing their own.
-Teacher can instruct students to do this individually, in pairs or as a whole class.
+Students will answer questions on the poetry, before writing their own, to better understand the reasons why the poem was written.
+Teachers can instruct students to do this individually, in pairs, or as a whole class.

-• Write down what comes to mind as you read the poem, what feelings the poem creates.
+- Write down what comes to mind as you read the poem.
+How does the poem make you feel?

 Writing a Poem

-Students can now be asked to write their own poem to express their opinions and feelings about the war, the men and women who served in the military, what their actions mean to today’s youth and why they should remember.
-They may choose a more general theme such as death or a specific topic such as the First World War, that inspired or touched them.
-See student guide for more prompts.
+Students can then write their own poem to express their opinions and feelings about the war, the men and women who served in the military, what their actions mean to today’s youth, and why they should remember.
+They may choose a more general theme such as death, or a specific topic such as the First World War that inspired or touched them.
+See the student guide for more prompts.

 Some tips on writing free verse poems can be found at powerpoetry.org.